earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-6/2016-12-06-spectral02-multi-band-landsat-data-R.md

     <figcaption>A color image consists of 3 bands - red, green and blue.
 When
     rendered together in a GIS, or even a tool like Photoshop or any other image software, they create a color image.
-	Source: National Ecological Observatory Network (NEON).
+	Source: Colin Williams, NEON.
     </figcaption>
 </figure>

-We can plot each band of a multi-band image individually.
+We can plot each band of a multi-band image individually using a grayscale color gradient.
+Remember that the LIGHTER colors represent a stronger reflection in that band.
+DARKER colors represent a weaker reflection.

-<i class="fa fa-star"></i> **Data Tip:** In many GIS applications, a single band
-would render as a single image in grayscale.
-We will therefore use a grayscale palette to render individual bands.
-{: .notice }